Band Night is June 6

-This capital project would add the space needed to solve the district-wide problem of classrooms functioning at or near capacity – an issue the district was cited for by the Middle States Accreditation Commission.
+This capital project will add the space needed to solve the district-wide problem of classrooms functioning at or near capacity – an issue the district was cited for by the Middle States Accreditation Commission.
 The plan is critical to meet the needs of a student body that is forecasted for continued growth.

 Lack of space in our buildings has led to many elementary class sizes that exceed the State Education Department recommendations.
 Without adequate classrooms at the secondary level, our district is unable to offer the electives and honors level courses available in many surrounding districts.
 Valuable programs like the school’s International Baccalaureate program, highly regarded by college admissions officers, are also at risk.
-This initiative will focus on creating 21st century learning spaces with better teacher/student ratios and academic options to meet the needs of every student.
+This initiative is focused on creating 21st century learning spaces with better teacher/student ratios and academic options to meet the needs of every student.

 Smaller class sizes improve student outcomes by providing more time for teacher instruction.
 More class offerings lead to more engaged learners, improved graduation rates, and higher college acceptances.